dmnsgn/primitive-geometry/README.md

 ## index

-Re-export all geometries and utils.
+Re-export all geometries, UV mappings functions and utils.

 <a name="module_annulus"></a>